weilueluo/ucl-notes/COMP0023 Network Systems.md

 1. Channel does not corrupt packets
 2. Channel always delivers packets
 3. Channel does not delay or reorder packets
-- If all three assumptions holds, we just send messages one-by-one, end.
+- First of all, if all three assumptions holds, we just send messages one-by-one, done.

 - Now if $1$ does not hold: